 Pitchfork Music Festival ran 18 years in Chicago before Condé Nast shut it down in January 2024.
 The music was still good.
 The audience was still there.
-The business model — media company subsidizing a cultural event that no longer produced sufficient ad revenue to justify the subsidy — stopped working.
+The business model (a media company subsidizing a cultural event that no longer produced sufficient advertising revenue to justify the subsidy) stopped working.
 Pitchfork was one of more than 100 festivals that canceled or went on hiatus in 2024.
 Mid-tier events that couldn't bridge the gap between headline artist costs and actual ticket revenue.
-Coachella, which saw attendance drop roughly 15%, is recalibrating in real time.
+Coachella, which reported softer general admission demand, is recalibrating in real time.

 The assumptions that stopped holding